yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 $\d^2 = 0$ means that **all exact forms are closed**, since $\d\omega=\d^2\eta=0$.
 But the reserve is not always true, i.e., not all closed forms are exact.

 Before I start listing examples, let's find out what it takes for a form to be exact.
-The most straightforward way to proof a differential form to be exact is to find a $\eta$ such that $\d\eta=\omega​$.
-This problem is equivalent of solving a differential equation, which is not very easy to tackle.
-We'll leave the discussion on Cohomology.
+The most straightforward way to proof a differential form to be exact is to find a $\eta$ such that $\d\eta=\omega$.
+This problem is equivalent of solving a differential equation, which need the definition of integral.
+We'll leave the discussion to Cohomology.

 ## Exterior Derivative and Vector Calculus